Sydenham Hill Wood: Wildlife

-Now a unique mix of old woodland, Victorian garden survivors, and recent woodland, it is one of the closest ancient woods to central London and is home to over 200 species of trees and flowering plants.
+Now a mix of old woodland, Victorian garden survivors, and recent woodland, it is one of the closest ancient woods to central London and is home to over 200 species of trees and flowering plants.
 A multitude of fungi, rare insects, birds and elusive woodland mammals including the Wood mouse and hedgehog are also present.

 Mostly sessile oak-hornbeam woodland, the site includes a wide variety of other tree and shrub species, including numerous exotics planted when the wood included parts of large gardens.
 The flora includes numerous indicators of long-established woodland; ramsons (Allium ursinum), wood anemone (Anemone nemorosa), wood sorrel and hairy wood-rush (Luzula pilosa).
 Two British woodpeckers breed, along with nuthatch, treecreeper, tawny owl, kestrel and sparrowhawk, whilst hobby bred in 2015.
 Invertebrates are well recorded and include the purple hairstreak, white-letter hairstreak and speckled wood butterflies, several nationally scarce bees and wasps, and stag beetles.
 Fungi are also well recorded and mosses include Mnium punctatum at its only known London locality.

 There is one small pond in Sydenham Hill Wood which has been enhanced over the years and is surveyed by volunteers.
 Common frog and smooth newt are resident, as well as southern hawker dragonfly, common blue and red-tailed damselflies.

 Of the bat species using the wood, there are records of common and soprano pipistrelle, noctule, Leisler and brown long-eared bats (the only site in Southwark where these have been recorded).

 Access

 There is a map and numbered trail from the entrance on Crescent Wood off Sydenham Hill and there is another entrance by the footbridge on Cox's Walk.
 By public transport the Crescent Wood entrance can be reached by bus 356 from Forest Hill station alighting at the 'Crescent Wood Road' stop.
 Buses on route 363 from Crystal Palace also pass near the entrance at an adjacent 'Crescent Wood Road' stop.
 The wood can also be reached from Sydenham Hill railway station.
-From the station through the white gate on the opposite side of the road into Low Cross Wood Lane and on the left just ahead is a gate to Dulwich Wood.
-In Dulwich Wood follow the path straight ahead until turning to the right just before the pond.
-This will bring you out close to Crescent Wood tunnel in Sydenham Hill Wood.
-If the gate into Dulwich Wood is locked follow the steeply upward sloping lane onto Crescent Wood Road, turning left at the top and following the road will bring you to the Crescent Wood Road entrance.